rndD/js13k_2024/README.md

-# JS13K games 2024 entry by @rndD
+# This is postjam version of JS13K games 2024 entry by @rndD

-js13kgames 2024 gamejam entry.
-Theme: Triskaidekaphobia.
+Check out the original entry [here](https://js13kgames.com/2024/games/data-warrior-13kb-limit) This jam theme was : Triskaidekaphobia.

 ## Build with